 Once again backed by the Buddy Bregman band, Gogi had a minor hit with Strange Are The Ways Of Love for RCA in 1958.
 She continued recording albums throughout the 50's and 60's, and made appearances on television (including the broadcast of the Academy Awards) and in concert.
 Gogi Grant decided to retire from her singing career in 1967.
 She made a comeback in 1987 with an album that was reissued by RCA in England titled Granted ...
 It's Gogi.
 It was well received by music critics.

-Gogi Grant raised her two children in Los Angeles and continues to live there.
+Gogi Grant raised her son and daughter in Los Angeles.
+She died there on March 10, 2016, at age 91.
 She is best remembered by most of the record-buying public for her fabulous 1956 number one hit The Wayward Wind.

 Return to Rock-and-Roll Page.